rabeckett/propane/docs/docs/02_Tutorial/4_Questions.md

   2. Prefer to carry return traffic for addresses in the subnet `1.2.3.4/24` through router A as well
   3. Allow going through B as a backup in case of failures

-**Question**: What BGP mechanism(s) does Propane use to implement each of these policies?
+**Question**: What BGP mechanism(s) does Propane use to implement each of the constraints (1-3) for your policy?

 ## 2) BGP Instability

 Recall the BGP Bad Gadget example from before.
-Do you think the Propane language can express the BGP Bad Gadget example?
-If so, give the policy and see it will compile the example.
+Can the Propane language express the BGP Bad Gadget example?
+If so, give the policy + topology and report whether or not the compiler will accept the policy or reject it.
 If not, why can't this policy be expressed in Propane?

 <img style="width:50%;height:50%" src="../img/BadGadget.jpg" />